Who Gets Priority In Appointment As Guardians And Conservators?

 Attorney Melanie Liska represents wards in guardianship and conservatorship proceedings as one of a select number of Minnesota attorneys appointed by the probate courts in Hennepin County and Ramsey County to do so.

-Priority for Appointment: Incapacitated Individuals or Person Unable to Manage Their Financial Affairs
+Priority For Appointment: Incapacitated Individual Or Person Unable To Manage Their Financial Affairs

 Under Minnesota law, if a person (ward) is impaired in his or her ability to make decisions about personal needs, the courts will appoint a person to make decisions about living arrangements and health care decisions.
 This person is called a guardian.
 By statute, who gets appointed as guardian adheres to an order of priority.
-By naming a guardian, you increase the likelihood that who you want will be appointed for yourself, your spouse or your adult child.
+By naming a guardian, you increase the likelihood of whom you want to be appointed for yourself, your spouse or your adult child.

 Priority order is as follows: